droidsb/General-Coding/readme.txt

-my name is seth and this is my code
+my name is Seth and this is my code